 FINANCE DIRECTOR BY-LAW [Adopted at the 1990 Annual Town Meeting.
-Approved by the Attorney General on September 5, 1990, and posted according to law on October 22, 1990.]
+Approved by the Attorney General on September 5, 1990, and posted according to law on October 22, 1990.
+Deleted at the 2018 Annual Town Meeting Approved by the Attorney General of August 29, 2018 and posted according to law on October 5, 2018.
+The Finance Director Special Legislation was superseded by the Town Manager legislation adopted as Chapter 97 of the Acts of 2017]